Try these Lake Tahoe Hiking trails, including the Tahoe Rim trail and many other easy and advanced hiking trails.

 Emerald Bay, Lake Tahoe, California

-Squaw Valley High Camp - Squaw Valley offers spectacular views and a variety of Lake Tahoe hiking trails from easy to difficult.
+Palisades Tahoe High Camp - (formerly called Squaw Valley) offers spectacular views and a variety of Lake Tahoe hiking trails from easy to difficult.
 You can take the tram up to high camp, and choose a trail to enjoy.
 Be sure to get back in time to enjoy a delicious lunch at the pool side cafe.
 For a challenging hike, you can hike up the mountain to high camp and enjoy a free tram ride down.
 Free guided hikes with a naturalist are also available.

 Tahoe Donner - Easy 1.6 to 5 miles The Tahoe Donner trail system offers many trail routes and loops for hikers, mountain bikers and horseback riders.
 Some of the best views of Donner Lake are from trailhead 24 as you hike along the Glacier Canyon loop trail (1.6 miles), then along the ridge over Negro Canyon to the Drifter hut (5 miles round trip).
 You can pick up a trail map in the Equestrian Center or Northwoods Clubhouse.
 These Donner Lake Tahoe hiking trails are conveniently located to those staying in the Tahoe Donner area, but are open to the public.
 Located off highway 80 in Truckee, California.